If you right-click on the image file, you can see the Edit with Photos option in the context menu.

 That’s it.
 You can now see the change in the context menu if you right-click on an image file.

-If you want to add this option to the context menu, then all you need to do is follow the above steps and select Photos.
+If you want to add this option to the context menu, you need to follow the above steps and select Photos.